-Persons who turn 65 and who are eligible for a private plan that offers basic prescription drug coverage Basic coverage
+Persons who turn 65 and who are eligible for a private plan that offers basic prescription drug coverage Basic coverage with a private insurer

-Basic coverage is the minimum prescription drug insurance coverage that all Quebecers must have and includes all drugs listed on the List of Medications, published by the Régie de l'assurance maladie du Québec and listing over 5 000 drugs available on prescription.
+Basic coverage is the minimum prescription drug insurance coverage that all Quebecers must have and includes all drugs appearing on the List of Medications, published by the Régie de l'assurance maladie du Québec and listing over 8 000 drugs available on prescription.
 For the cost of these drugs to be reimbursed, they must be dispensed by a pharmacist. may either retain their private plan coverage or join the public plan, administered by the Régie de l'assurance maladie du Québec.
 For information about the various options available, consult the page entitled Turning 65.

 Private plans are available either through employment, through membership in a professional order or association, or through a person's spouse or parents.
 Those who are covered by a private plan are required to obtain coverage under it for their spouse and children, unless their spouse Spouse